Portland Dog Bite Injury Attorney

 There are different reasons why a dog may bite someone including the disposition of its particular breed, training or lack of training, and neglect or abuse.
 Dogs can also injure people without biting them.
 For instance, if a dog charges, jumps on or knocks a person over, it is not uncommon for that person to break bones or suffer other serious injuries.
 Adding to the equation is our close proximity to dogs.
 Dogs and their owners live amongst us.
 They are in our neighborhoods, in our parks, in our recreational areas and sometimes in our work environments.
 Dogs go where people go and sometimes that leads to unfortunate incidents.

 Dog bites and attacks cause physical and psychological injuries that can be severe and sometimes fatal.
 Oftentimes dog bites will cause permanent scars and nerve damage.
 These injuries are especially bad when they occur on the victim’s face or to a child.
 These injuries may require emergency medical services, plastic surgery and psychological treatment and counseling.
-That is why it is important to hire an experienced Portland personal injury lawyer who knows how to recover compensation for dog bite victims.
+That is why it is important to hire an experienced Portland dog bite injury attorney who knows how to recover compensation for dog bite victims.

 Dog Bite Injury Compensation